0x841/re-window.vim/README.md

 # Re-window.vim
-This plugin reopens the last closed window.
+This plugin reopens the last closed window in vim.

 This is released under the MIT License, see LICENSE .